xoofx/markdig/readme.md

 ## Usage

-The main entry point for the API is the `Markdown` class:
+The main entry point for the API is the `Markdig.Markdown` class:

 By default, without any options, Markdig is using the plain CommonMark parser: